prisma/prisma/packages/adapter-d1/README.md

 # Prisma driver adapter for Cloudflare D1

+Prisma driver adapter for [Cloudflare D1](https://developers.cloudflare.com/d1/).

 > [!IMPORTANT]
+> We do not recommend using the adapter in a production environment yet.
-> The adapter is currently is Early Access, we are looking for feedback before moving to Preview.
+> The adapter is currently in [Early Access](https://www.prisma.io/docs/orm/more/releases#early-access), we are looking for feedback before moving to Preview.
-> We do not recommend using it in a production environment yet.

-Prisma driver adapter for [Cloudflare D1](https://developers.cloudflare.com/d1/).

 <!-- TODO Refer to the [announcement blog post](https://prisma.io/cloudflare-d1) and our [docs](https://www.prisma.io/docs/guides/database/cloudflare-d1) for more details. -->